kus/csgo-buy-script/README.md

 1. Extract the zip to your `Counter-Strike Global Offensive\csgo` folder, generally something like `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo`
 - Run `@custom-controls-menu.bat` in the `Counter-Strike Global Offensive\csgo\cfg` folder to setup the custom controls menu
 - Bind your controls
-- Exit to the main CS:GO screen
+- Exit CS:GO (I have found that alt-tabing can cause the server to still kick you for sv_pure 1, so best to exit and restart CS:GO)
-- Alt tab and run `@custom-controls-menu.bat` in the `cfg` folder again to restore the standard controls menu
+- Run `@custom-controls-menu.bat` in the `cfg` folder again to restore the standard controls menu

 If you want to change your binds later on, simply repeat Step 2 onwards again.